CptGummiball/whitelister/README.md

 #   - "Your second rule."
 ````

-**messages_en.yml and messages_de.yml:**
+**messages.yml:**

-These files store all language-specific messages.
+This file stores all language-specific messages.
 You can customize texts like the server rules title, application success message, etc.

 ### Starting the Web Server:

-The plugin automatically starts a Jetty web server on the configured port (default: 8080).
+The plugin automatically starts a Jetty web server on the configured port (default: 8013).
 You can access the application form at http://<your-server-ip>:<port>/.

 ### Commands and Permissions
 **Commands:**